yamierick/CRNA/content/join/_index.md

 ### Membership Renewals 💳

-Just $5 per person.
-Pay via cash, check, or Zelle at CRNAFWTX@gmail.com.
+Just $12 per person. \
+Pay via cash or check at a meeting or \
+Zelle CRNAFWTX@gmail.com.  ; CARTER RIVERSIDE NEIGHBORHOOD ASSC Accounts \
 **We truly appreciate your support!**

 ---